Skarżysko-Kamienna: German occupation of Skarżysko-Kamienna (1939–1945)

 Following the September 1939 invasion of Poland by Germany, which started World War II, Skarżysko-Kamienna was under German occupation until liberated by the Soviet army in January 1945.
 The Germans controlled the ammunition factory to support their own war effort, and from 1940 it was controlled by the company Hugo Schneider Aktiengesellschaft (HASAG), which ran it as a subcontractor for the Wehrmacht.

-In 1940, the Germans carried out mass executions of Poles (360 people executed in February and 760 in June).
-The Polish underground resistance organization Orzeł Biały ("White Eagle") was organized in the town.
+In 1940, the German occupiers carried out mass executions of Poles (360 people executed in February in Bór and 760 in June in Brzask).
+Over a dozen Poles from Skarżysko-Kamienna, including pre-war mayor Franciszek Tatkowski and deputy mayor Marian Maciejewski, were among the victims of massacres of Poles committed during the AB-Aktion in Firlej in 1940.

+The Polish underground resistance organization Orzeł Biały was organized in the town.
 Among its members were local monks, and a weapons depot used by Polish partisans was located in the local monastery.
 Several monks were arrested and murdered by the Germans in the massacre committed in February 1940, while one managed to escape arrest.

 The ghetto for the town's Jewish population was established by the Germans in April or May 1941.
 Between August 1942 and summer of 1943 Jews from the Radom district were brought to three camps near the munitions factory to work the factory.
 According to German records, of the total 17,210 brought in with 58 transports, 6,408 managed to survive long enough to be evacuated to other camps when the Germans closed the factory in 1944.
 The ghetto was liquidated in October 1942, with some inhabitants judged fit for work moved to the factory labour camps (about 500 out of 3000), and the rest were transported to Treblinka.
 In the major monograph on the subject estimated that despite the incompleteness of German records which likely underestimate the number of inmates, about 25,000 Jewish inmates were brought to the camp and 7,000 were evacuated from it; about 18,000 died there.
 The secret Polish Council to Aid Jews "Żegota", established by the Polish resistance movement, operated in the town.
 There are several known cases of Poles, who were either executed on sight or imprisoned in the local prison and deported to concentration camps for rescuing and aiding Jews.